tinaaa071/Case-Study-ppt/slides.md

 <div class="flex flex-col h-full py-8 px-14">
   <div class="space-y-2">
-    <p class="text-xl font-black">Funnel Analysis (Course Registration)</p>
+    <p class="text-xl font-black">Funnel Analysis (Course Application)</p>
     <p class="text-sm">
-      This funnel analysis compares user behavior between the "Before Optimization" and "After Optimization" course registration processes.
+      This funnel analysis compares user behavior between the "Before Optimization" and "After Optimization" course application processes.
       <br>
-      By splitting the registration into multiple steps and adding a save-draft feature, user drop-off during the form-filling stage was significantly reduced, resulting in an increase in final registration completion rate from 44.4% to 65.4%.
+      By splitting the registration into multiple steps and adding a save-draft feature, user drop-off during the form-filling stage was significantly reduced, resulting in an increase in final registration completion rate from 48.6% to 75%.
     </p>
   </div>
    <ToggleTable />